 SMS marketing regulations are similar to those levied on their cellular carriers.
 These specifics may differ from place to place but some are most common:

 Message SizeSMS message size determines the number of messages sent at one time and also the cost of delivery.
 A single transmitted SMS message is 1120 bits in size.
 Messages beyond this limit are transmitted individually and then recombined during delivery.
-Larger word counts means higher costs for marketing companies and they try to keep them as limited as possible.
+Larger word counts mean higher costs for marketing companies and they try to keep them as limited as possible.

 Content StructureText messages have a limited scope when compared to in-app advertisements.
 The common options are:

 UTF-8 Characters that can support different languages, emojis and special characters.

 Shortened URL links that can direct users to their websites and landing pages.

 Keywords that can trigger automated responses.

-SMS communications can be extended by including pictures, video clips and audio clips.
+SMS communications can be extended by including pictures, video clips, and audio clips.
 But these are possible only by multimedia messaging services supported devices.

 SMS marketing campaigns have strict anti-spam regulations.
-These usually require users to opt-in for all marketing communications from the company by filling out a website form, sending a text message of confirmation or by obtaining direct verbal permission.
+These usually require users to opt-in for all marketing communications from the company by filling out a website form, sending a text message of confirmation, or by obtaining direct verbal permission.